Mazharrr/Paint-Wars/README.md

 This project was a great opportunity for us to leverage our understanding and implementation of React and Redux while also exploring some libraries we hadn’t used before.

-To move: W,A,S,D Keys or Arrow Keys
+To move: W,A,S,D Keys or Arrow Keys.
-To drop a paintbomb: Space Button
+To drop a paintbomb: Space Button.

 To run game:
   - npm install